maxcoto/graphoid/README.md

 $ DRIVER=ar DEBUG=true bundle exec rspec
 $ DRIVER=mongo DEBUG=true bundle exec rspec
 ```

+## Thank You !!
+[Ryan Yeske](https://github.com/rcy) for the whole idea and for validating that metaprogramming this was possible.
+[Andres Rafael](https://github.com/aandresrafael) for working so hard on connecting the gem on the frontend and finding its failures.

 ## License
 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).